Samantha Companatico, Bindery Apprentice

-Beth came to Arion with experience in nonprofit bookkeeping, legal administration, and grants management, and she oversees the office and keeps the books, as well as assisting with sales and subscriber relations.
+Beth came to Arion with experience in nonprofit bookkeeping, legal administration, and grants management.
+She oversees the office and keeps the books, in addition to assisting with sales and subscriber relations.
 Beth is also a writer and solo performer, having appeared in fringe festivals in the US and Canada, and most recently in New York City’s 2019 Frigid Fringe.
 She has volunteered at the Western Neighborhoods Project, The Lantern Center for Hospitality, and is currently a volunteer facilitator at the Center of Attitudinal Healing through the Cancer Center of Marin.

 Hannah grew up in San Francisco and recently graduated from Beloit College with a BA in Psychology and Museum Studies.
 Hannah joined Arion Press in the summer of 2018 as their first intern, doing a little bit of everything from coordinating sales, proofreading books, and even helping sew in the bindery.
 As the new Marketing and Program Associate, her responsibilities entail customer relations and sales, developing the social media, implementing new initiatives and events coordination.